ioBroker/ioBroker.docs/docs/en/admin/settings.md

 In this instance the data is logged by default and used in the charts of flot and rickshaw.

-If only one history adapter (SQL / History / InfluxDB) is installed, it is used; if there are several, you can select one.
+If only one history adapter (SQL / History / InfluxDB) is installed, it is used, if several are available, one can be selected.

 ** Active depository **

 The desired repository from which the adapter version is to be installed is selected via the pull-down menu.
-The repositories listed on the “Storage locations” sub-page are available in the pull-down menu
+The repositories listed on the “Storage locations” subpage are available in the pull-down menu

 ## Storage locations
 ![The repositories](../../de/admin/media/ADMIN_Settings_repos.png)